WpW: The Beginner’s Guide to LiteSpeed Cache for WordPress

 Now, you sit back and watch your site load more quickly 😀

 If you’re feeling adventurous, you can start looking at some of those other features we glossed over.
-We have documentation that provides explanations of every setting (see the Screen by Screen section, and you can explore previous WordPress Wednesday topics for more in-depth discussions of some of them.
+We have documentation that provides explanations of every setting (specific sections are linked to above), and you can explore previous WordPress Wednesday topics for more in-depth discussions of some of them.

 If anything we covered was not clear enough, or you feel the need for additional help, please don’t hesitate to leave a comment here or post on our WordPress support forum.
 We enthusiastically support this plugin and are happy to answer any of your questions!